 I’m updating this popular post to include Hamilton because it’s now on my list for Must-See Movie Musicals for High School Students.
 See a 15-Minute Music Lesson about Hamilton the Musical here, and see Hamilton the Musical Projects for Teens here.

-I also have a high school Fine Arts membership with a masterclass called Hamilton the Musical: How and Why it Became a Sensation! by Gena Mayo.
+I also have a Music and Fine Arts membership with a masterclass called Hamilton the Musical: How and Why it Became a Sensation! by Gena Mayo.